hashicorp/packer/website/source/docs/builders/googlecompute.html.md

 1. Log into the [Google Developers Console](https://console.developers.google.com) and select a project.

-2. Under the "APIs & Auth" section, click "Credentials."
+2. Under the "API Manager" section, click "Credentials."

-3. Click the "Create new Client ID" button, select "Service account", and click "Create Client ID"
+3. Click the "Create credentials" button, select "Service account key"

-4. Click "Generate new JSON key" for the Service Account you just created.
+4. Create new service account that at least has `Compute Engine Instance Admin (v1)` and `Service Account User` roles.

+5. Chose `JSON` as Key type and click "Create".
     A JSON file will be downloaded automatically.
 This is your *account file*.

 ### Precedence of Authentication Methods